thenumbernine/FFTactics_BlenderPlugin/README.md

 This is modified heavily from the JustinMarshall98 Ganesha Python version, which itself was modified from the Gomtuu Ganesha Python version.
 It was convenient that Blender plugins are written in Python.
+It's also borrowing a lot of wisdom from the C# port, GaneshaDx.

 ![example](ex3.png)